Optimal lives are designed, not discovered.

 Vast numbers of people are finding unconventional ways to deliver value as low-mid level skilled jobs previously available to them become increasingly outsourced and automated.

-This type of environment has made some of us more aware of the inherent personal control (will) that we wield over our personal realities.
+This type of environment has made some of us more aware of the personal control (will) we wield over our personal realities.

-Traditional options are much less rigid and have greater noticeable room for interpolation.
+Traditional options are much less rigid and have greater room for expansion.

 The particular role you may choose to embody can be modified to serve your own subjective needs and desires.
 The choices you make on a daily basis are in fact your own (sometimes unconscious) methods of lifestyle design.